Reasons why fluoride in the water is important

 The following are reasons why fluoride is good for communities:

-- Prevents tooth decay.
-Tooth decay is one of the most common childhood diseases and fluoride in the water is a most efficient way to strengthen teeth and prevent this decay.
+Tooth decay is one of the most common childhood diseases, and fluoride in the water is the most efficient way to strengthen teeth and prevent this decay.
 When cavities are prevented teeth last longer.

-- Protects people of all ages.
-Studies show that fluoridated water strengthens children’s baby teeth as they develop and helps prevent cavities in adults, even with the use of fluoride tooth paste.
+Studies show that fluoridated water strengthens children’s baby teeth as they develop and helps prevent cavities in adults, even with the use of fluoride toothpaste.

-- Fluoridation also saves money.
-The life time cost to add fluoride to the water per person is less than the cost of one dental filling, according to a study published in the Journal of Public Health Dental.
+The lifetime cost to add fluoride to the water per person is less than the cost of one dental filling, according to a study published in the Journal of Public Health Dental.

 The fluoridation of water is of importance to everyone who drinks water.
 It helps keep teeth strong.
-Call or contact Dater Dentistry with any question about keeping your smile healthy.
+Call or contact Dater Dentistry with any questions about keeping your smile healthy.